vectordotdev/vector/website/docs/reference/sources/kafka.md

 ### timestamp

-The exact time the event was ingested.
+Timestamp extracted from the event, or, if not present, the exact time the event was ingested.